dog-days/create-react-boilerplate-app/README.md

 In development mode ,the api link provided by back-end,will encountered cross-domain issues.Proxy can solve the problem.

-Proxy is base on webpack-dev-server' proxy.For example,there is a api link `http://www.github.com/api/test` witch did work.We proxy `www.github.com`.We can use the config in package.json below.Because of package.json we only can use string to proxy config.
+Proxy is base on webpack-dev-server proxy.For example,there is a api link `http://www.github.com/api/test` witch did work.We proxy `www.github.com`.We can use the config in package.json below.Because of package.json we only can use string to proxy config.

 ```json
 {